 Online Pathology/Pathologist Assistant Programs

-In the 2018-2019 academic year, 8 schools offered some type of pathology/pathologist assistant program.
+In 2020-2021, 9 schools offered a pathology/pathologist assistant program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|